ibm-cloud-docs/Registry/registry_overview.md

 <dl>
   <dt>Tag</dt>
-  <dd>A reassignable label that identifies container images within a repository.</br></br>You can use tags to distinguish different versions of the same base image within a repository.
+  <dd>A label that you can reassign that identifies container images within a repository.</br></br>You can use tags to distinguish different versions of the same base image within a repository.
 When you run a Docker command and do not specify the tag of a repository image, then the image tagged <code>latest</code> is used by default.</dd>
 </dl>

 To learn more about Docker-specific terms, see [Docker glossary ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.docker.com/glossary/).